skagedal/skagedal.github.io/_posts/2018-08-23-collection-view-tetris.markdown

 This kind of approach always ends in tears.
 It very quickly gets very hard to keep all the state consistent.
 Instead, you always want a model that represents the full state – an array, typically – and if you want to animate from one state to another, use a _differ_ to calculate what rows and sections to insert, delete or move.

 There are several good such tools around.
 They typically use the _Longest Common Subsequence_ algorithm to perform the diff, which is what you should use for good performance characteristics.
-(Please tweet me the best ones and I'll update this text.)

 What I became preoccupied with was the question of how to make such a diffing method that handled both items (rows) and sections and worked for _any_ input.
 Basically, I wanted a function like: